 The tragic and senseless shootings at Marjory Stoneman Douglas High School have focused attention on school safety and security.
-In response, the District's Facilities Report highlights the District's efforts to ensure the safety and security of Broward County students, including the acceleration of all Single Point-of-Entry projects (which limit access to the school through one entrance point during school hours).
-The School Board is to be commended for accelerating the release of funds so Single Point-of-Entry projects can be initiated ahead of schedule.
+The SBBC is to be commended for accelerating the release of funds so Single Point-of-Entry projects could be initiated ahead of schedule.
 Additional safety improvements include fire sprinklers, fire alarms, emergency exit signage/lighting improvements, fencing, and door hardware.

 The Q3 2018-19 Report moved up the timing for completing the remaining Single Point-of-Entry projects, committing to complete all of the remaining Single Point-of-Entry projects before students return to school in the Fall.
-The District reports that all Single Point-of-Entry projects were complete and operational before students returned to school in the Fall.
+The District reports that all Single Point-of-Entry projects are complete and operational.